Available on Android

 - You can drag & drop items into Noteshelf, but you can’t drag anything out of the app.
 It can make PDF reading a bit unpleasant.
 You can’t even drag and drop in multiple instances.

 - No collaboration: more and more note-taking apps are adding collaboration to their list of features.
-Noteshelf has always had a community page, which apps have since copied.
+Noteshelf has always had a community page, which other apps have since copied.
 However, collaboration is better.

 Though Noteshelf is an excellent note-taking app, it lacks bold features to set it apart on the market.
-It’s neither exciting nor frustrating and that makes it easy for users to sideline it.
+It’s neither exciting nor frustrating, and that makes it easy for users to sideline it.
 Though it has a combination of GoodNotes and Notability features, it doesn’t implement them as well as the other apps.
 Let’s hope our developers can come up with features that can set Noteshelf apart from other note-taking apps.